-The goal of TMR surgery is to enhance an individual’s control of a myoelectric prosthesis.
+The goal of TMSKR surgery is to enhance an individual’s control of a myoelectric prosthesis.

 Myoelectric devices are controlled by small electrical signals (EMG signals), which are generated by contraction of muscles in the residual limb.
 EMG signals are detected by electrodes placed on the skin surface.

 EMG signals are generated in response to neural signals, sent from the brain, when the individual attempts to move their limb.
 These signals continue to be sent even after amputation of the limb; however, this valuable control information cannot be accessed.